sanoelle/ecommerce-website/outerwear/scarves/scarves-2.md

 ---
 layout: products
 type: scarves
-title: Scarf 2
+title: Pensive
-price: $20
+price: $15
-image: outerwear/scarves/sample-image.jpg
+image: outerwear/scarves/scarf-2.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+Pensive is part of our Spring 2014 collection.
+It is a lightweight infinity scarf that is worn well in the warmer months of the year.